ValeedAnjum/yourportfolio/README.md

 # [YourPortfolio](https://valeedanjum.github.io/yourportfolio/)

-[YourPortfolio](https://valeedanjum.github.io/yourportfolio/) yourportfolio is a readymade react portfolio template that could be used to develop portfolio sites in minutes just changing values of config.js.
+[YourPortfolio](https://valeedanjum.github.io/yourportfolio/) is a readymade react portfolio template that could be used to develop portfolio sites in minutes just changing values of config.js.

 ## Preview